leobudima/elogii-blog/content/using-delivery-management-software-in-construction.md

 They won’t have to keep tabs on people in the field.

-And fewer interactions means fewer distractions, and **less room for errors**.
+And fewer interactions mean fewer distractions and **less room for errors**.

 ### #5 Higher Operational Capacity